We have a separate travel overview page for cruise ship visitors. See Travel Information for Grand Turk Cruise Ship Guests.

 After you determine which island you’ll be staying on, browse our extensive island-specific sections to learn about things to do, beaches, getting around locally, accommodations, maps and more.

 Certain activities and water sports are effected by the weather.
-We highly recommend monitoring Turks and Caicos Weather during your stay and planning your trip accordingly.
+We highly recommend monitoring Turks and Caicos Weather and Climate during your stay and planning your trip accordingly.

 There’s no public bus or train transport on any island in the Turks and Caicos.